 - The Sierra Alta Property is comprised of one exploration permit which consists of certain mining claims in the Asturias region in northwestern Spain.
-The Company applied for the permit on November 18, 2013 and received notice that the property had been granted on July 8, 2015.
+The Company applied for the permit on November 18, 2013 and received notice that the Company was the winning bidder of the tender on July 8, 2015.
+On July 21, 2017, the Company received the final granted resolution.
 The concession was valid for a three-year term and was renewable for equal and successive periods of three years.
 Permit renewals were submitted in 2020, and a one-year extension was granted on October 19, 2022.
-On October 19, 2022, an additional 2-year extension was granted. - On April 20, 2020, the Company signed a binding letter agreement with Western, pursuant to which Western may earn a 55% interest in the Sierra Alta project (the "Sierra Transaction").
+On October 19, 2023, an additional 2-year extension was granted until October 19, 2025. - On April 20, 2020, the Company signed a binding letter agreement with Western, pursuant to which Western may earn a 55% interest in the Sierra Alta project (the "Sierra Transaction").
 The Company entered into an amending agreement with Western in June 2022.
-A director and officer of Western is also a director and officer of the Company.
-Refer to Note 14. - To earn its 55% interest, Western shall: - 1.
-Pay \$50,000 in cash to the Company (paid); - Issue 786,632 shares of Western to the Company (completed on September 27, 2022- see Note 6; - 3.
+A director and officer of Western is also a director and officer of the Company, and a director of the Western is an officer of the Company.
+Refer to Notes 6 and 16. - To earn its 55% interest, Western shall: - Pay \$50,000 in cash to the Company (paid); - 2.
+Issue 786,632 shares of Western to the Company (completed on September 27, 2022- see Note 6; - 3.
 Spend \$500,000 on mineral exploration of the project within 24 months of the signing of the definitive agreement (completed); - 4.
 Enter into a binding joint venture agreement with the Company (not yet completed).

-e) Plaza Norte Property
+d) Plaza Norte Property

 Emerita currently has a 38.82% interest in a joint venture with Aldesa.
 The renewal of the exploration permit (Plaza Norte project) is being adjudicated in the High Administrative Court of Cantabria.
 Therefore, the resolution is pending.
 The joint venture partners have agreed to dissolve the joint venture after the project is sold or relinquished.
-Aldesa is currently leading a process to try and sell the project.
+Aldesa is currently leading a process to sell the project.
+See Note 9.